OpenMDAO/OpenMDAO-Framework/docs/optimization/derivatives.rst

 a finite difference estimation of the gradient.
 This is called *Finite Difference with Analytical Derivatives* (FFAD).
 It provides an efficient way of calculating gradients for mixed models -- models with components that can provide derivatives and those that cannot.
 Via FFAD you can specify gradients (first derivatives) and Hessians (second derivatives) in mixed models.
-Not all optimizers will use gradients or hessians, so they only get calculated if requested by an optimizer.
+Not all optimizers will use gradients or Hessians, so they only get calculated if requested by an optimizer.

 Four steps are involved in specifying derivatives for a component: